NielsRogge/Description2Process/README.md

 ```

 ### Coreference resolution
-Subsequently, coreference resolution can be performed, resolving references like "he", "she" and "it".
+Subsequently, coreference resolution can be performed.
+As mentioned in the paper, only coreferences are resolved for the words "he", "she" and "it".
 This can be done as follows:
 ```
 description = d2p.coreference_resolution.resolve_coreferences(description)
 print(description)